 The Top Ten Reasons for Skipped Stitches

-There are 10 standard reasons that we can refer to which help explain skipped stitches.
+There are 10 standard reasons that we can refer to that help explain skipped stitches.
 Here is the rundown so check them out and see if you can spot the error of your ways:

 - Improper threading – wound that bobbin a little too tight?
 Or put the thread in the wrong position?
-This is why your stitches have skipped
+This is why your stitches have skipped.

 - Wrong size needle – use a needle too small or too large, and your machine will not like it.
 For instance, a blunt needle for sewing denims will only end in skipped stitches.